 • Integrating psychosocial risks into operational risk management and enterprise risk strategy

-• Recognising the competitive advantage of being recognised as an organisation that prioritises, promotes and works to achieve workplace mental wellbeing
+• Exploring the competitive advantage of being recognised as an organisation that prioritises, promotes and works to achieve workplace mental wellbeing

 Lunch